-The design of this monitor is mediocre and it is entirely made of plastic.
+The design of the HP Pavilion 22CWA is mediocre and it is entirely made of plastic.
 The stand supports the monitor well and does not take much desk space, but it wobbles a little if gently knocked.
 When viewed from the side the monitor looks thin and can be placed close to a wall.
 Unfortunately, the ergonomics are bad and thus, you will need to spend some time before you can place it in a comfortable position.
 The build quality feels ok but does not give off any premium feel whatsoever.